JustM3Sunny/build/README.md

    3.  **Run the deploy script:** `npm run deploy`

    This will create a `gh-pages` branch with your built files and deploy it to GitHub Pages.
 You'll also need to configure GitHub Pages to use the `gh-pages` branch in the "Source" section of the Pages settings.

+   **Note:** For this project, deploying from the `main` branch is the simplest and recommended approach, as there are no build steps required.
+The `gh-pages` method is included for completeness and in case you decide to add build steps in the future.

    **Troubleshooting:** If your GitHub Pages site doesn't update after pushing changes, try clearing your browser's cache or hard refreshing the page.
 Sometimes the browser caches an older version of the site.